PrefectHQ/prefect-aws/docs/ecs_guide.md

 ### Setting Up an ECS Work Pool
 Before setting up the worker, you'll want to create a bare-bones [Work Pool](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-configuration) with type ECS so that you have something for the worker to pull from.

+Using the Prefect CLI:

 `prefect work-pool create --type ecs my-ecs-pool`

-Configure the VPC and ECS Cluster via the UI edit configuration option on the work pool
+Configure the VPC and ECS Cluster for your Work Pool via the UI:
 ![VPC](img/VPC_UI.png)

 Configuring any custom fields is easiest from the UI.